rki-mf1/covsonar/README.md

 ## 2. Usage

-In covSonar2 there are several tools that can be called via subcommands.
+In covSonar2, the table below shows the several commands that can be called.

 | subcommand | purpose                                                             |
 |------------|---------------------------------------------------------------------|